markLaiunimelb/repro_difftraj/readme.md

 - preprocess raw trajectory data
 - train with preprocessed data (not included, see origial difftraj repo)
 - plot the generated trajectory
+### parameters
+'batch_size': 512, (compromised because of the lack of computation resources, 1024 in original works) 'n_epochs': 200,
+'n_iters': 5000000,
 ### results
 ![generated trajectory against the map of Porto](porto.png)